 A more advanced option is to use an analogous color scheme, which includes three adjacent hues on a color wheel, like blue, blue-green, and green.
 You can also play around with online color-scheme generators to find interesting complementary color combinations.

 When choosing a color scheme, make sure to take into account the color of the room, as well.
-If your room is yellow and you choose a red tablescape, for example, the walls may clash with the table setting.
+You don’t want the walls to clash with the table setting.

 Pay Attention to Scale